 Buy grass that will grow well in your location.
 Warm season grasses including Bermuda and St Augustine grow best in the south, while cool season grasses like fescue grasses and bluegrass are preferable in the north.

 In the UK, consider how you want your lawn to look and how it’s used.
 Your supplier should recommend a different turf for a manicured look than for a resilient lawn the kids will play on.
 If they can’t, shop elsewhere.

 How do I plan my garden layout?

 While aesthetics will guide your choice, materials need to be fit for purpose.
 At ground level, drainage is a big issue.
-When laying paving, look for Sustainable Drainage Systems (SUDS) that slow the run-off of rainwater and so reduce the risk of flooding.
-Find out more by visiting the Environment Agency’s website, environment-agency.gov.uk.
+When choosing paving, look for permeable designs that reduce the risk of flooding.

-You can ask a general builder to do hard landscaping, but a specialist will have a much better understanding of the principles of soil compaction, levels and drainage, and will also be well versed in the available materials.
+You can ask a general contractor to do hardscaping, but a specialist will have a much better understanding of the principles of soil compaction, levels and drainage, and will also be well versed in the available materials.